MicrosoftDocs/fabric-docs/docs/get-started/roles-workspaces.md

 <sup>1</sup> Contributors and Viewers can also share items in a workspace, if they have Reshare permissions.

-<sup>2</sup> Additional permissions are needed to read data from shortcut destination.
+<sup>2</sup> Other permissions are needed to read data from shortcut destination.
 Learn more about [shortcut security model.](../onelake/onelake-shortcuts.md?#types-of-shortcuts)

-<sup>3</sup> Additional permissions are needed to perform certain operatons on data in an Eventhouse.
+<sup>3</sup> Other permissions are needed to perform certain operations on data in an Eventhouse.
 Learn more about the [hybrid role-based access control model](/kusto/access-control/role-based-access-control?view=microsoft-fabric&preserve-view=true).

 <sup>4</sup> Keep in mind that you also need permissions on the gateway.
 Those permissions are managed elsewhere, independent of workspace roles and permissions.